Learn how to paint kitchen cabinets without sanding or priming. YES, it is possible AND durable!

 UPDATE: IF YOU WANT TO READ ALL ABOUT HOW THESE DIY PAINTED CABINETS ARE HOLDING UP AFTER 22 MONTHS, CLICK HERE.

-LATEST UPDATE: It's been more than 4 years now and our cabinets still look FANTASTIC.
+LATEST UPDATE: It's been almost 5 years now and our cabinets still look FANTASTIC.
+If you prefer video tutorials, be sure to check out my video training series–Total Cabinet Transformation.

 That's right, friends, I PAINTED MY KITCHEN CABINETS AND LIVED TO TELL YOU ABOUT IT!
 I am not going to lie.
 It was a time consuming project, but we simplified it as much as possible.
 It would have been much, much worse if I had followed those “how to paint kitchen cabinets like a professional” tutorials.
 Here's the truth folks.
 I am NOT a professional painter.
 I am a a busy, full-time working attorney with a busy, full-time working firefighter husband and we have busy 3 1/2 year old twins.
 THAT'S WHY WE DECIDED TO GO ALL-IN FOR PAINTING KITCHEN CABINETS LIKE AMATEURS WITH PROFESSIONAL RESULTS.
 If you are impatient and want to skip down to the tutorial, go ahead.
 If you are curious about how and why we decided to use the materials that we used, read this whole post because it will teach you not only how to paint kitchen cabinets without priming or sanding, but also why we made the decisions to use the products that we did.